Henry Mazur: Military service

 Mazur graduated from the Academy in 1943 and became a pilot during World War II.
 He flew a P-47 Thunderbolt with the Ninth Air Force in the European Theater.
 He was a squadron commander with a unit known as the "Panzer Dusters", flying 85 missions with over 200 hours of combat.
 He was credited with shooting down three German aircraft and damaging three others.

 Mazur remained in the Air Force until 1969, retiring with the rank of colonel.
 His assignments included head of the Air Defense Command Computer Programming and Systems office in Santa Monica, California; Commander of Aircraft Control and Warning Squadron at Murphy Dome Air Force Station in Alaska; Systems Program Director and Division Chief of the Command and Control Management Systems of the Deputate of the Space Defense Command of the Air Force at Hanscom Field in Massachusetts.
 While serving in the Air Force, he also pursued graduate studies in geopolitics and education at Columbia University and the University of California.

-Later years
+Later life

 After retiring from the Air Force, Mazur returned to Lowell, Massachusetts, and served with the admissions office at the University of Lowell.
 He died in 1988 in Nashua, New Hampshire.